navisher51571-web/Induction-program/README.md

 The day 2 timming was 9:00am
 ### proficiency test
 The proficiency test held on day 2.we give proficiency tests of English and Mathematics.
-The Proficiency test of English is start at 9:30am and end at 10:20am and the Proficiency test of mathematics start at 10:30am to 11:00am ended.After gave the Proficiency test, we go to the canteen because there was break time (11:30am to 1:00am)
+The Proficiency test of English is start at 9:30am and end at 10:20am and the Proficiency test of mathematics start at 10:30am to 11:00am ended.After gave the Proficiency test, we go to the canteen because it was break time (11:30am to 1:00pm).
+After the break we went to auditorium for induction programme at 1:00pm.
+### Auditorium visit day 2
+*The induction programme is started with getting information about Satya scholarship given by